Follpvosten/Pairandomizer/README.md

 all you need is a web server.
 It can be any kind of web server, including stuff like free webspace, as long as you can put json files on it.
 The directory `server-files` contains all the files that need to be on your server.

-There is only one file that always has to have the same name:
+They are all `.json` files containing a single JSON object.
+What follows is a description of the various files and their object scheme.

 ### index.json
 This file contains a little bit of information about your server, followed by a list of the other files you want to provide, together with a display name and a language.
+This is the only file that has a fixed name.

 File content specification: